-- A. FWHS, or an approved entity, will conduct an HQS inspection of the property either annually or biennially, as determined by FWHS. - B. The family must allow FWHS to inspect the dwelling unit at reasonable times with reasonable notice.
+- B. The family must allow FWHS to inspect the dwelling unit at reasonable times with reasonable notice.
 The family and owner will be notified of the inspection appointment by e-mail, the Partner Portal website or first class mail.
 Owner and Tenant should walk the unit and correct any deficiencies prior to the HQS inspection date.
 If the unit is not ready for inspection, FWHS will schedule one more inspection.
 The owner is to ensure the family will be home or make arrangements with the family to provide entry into the unit for the Housing Authority to complete the inspection.
-Property management or maintenance personnel are required to accompany the inspector for HQS inspections within an apartment complex.

-- C. If the inspector is unable to gain entry for the scheduled inspection, FWHS will schedule one more inspection.
+Property management or maintenance personnel are required to accompany the inspector for HQS inspections within an apartment complex. - C. If the inspector is unable to gain entry for the scheduled inspection, FWHS will schedule one more inspection.
 If the family does not permit entry for two inspections, FWHS will consider the family to have violated the terms of their housing voucher and rental assistance will be terminated. - D. FWHS staff shall provide results of the inspection for the tenant and the property owner.
 Property owner or representative is instructed to review needed repairs with tenant as soon as possible.
 The property owner may be given a maximum twenty-eight (28) days to bring the unit into compliance.
 Instructions and information for re-inspection are included in the annual inspection letter.
 FWHS re-inspects the property upon receiving verbal or written notice from the property owner that the repairs are complete.
 A re-inspection will be performed on or about the abatement date. - E. In lieu of a physical re-inspection, FWHS may allow owners to self-certify the completion of certain HQS eligible repairs for non-emergency deficiencies cited during annual, complaint, special or quality control inspections.
 Eligible repairs are determined by FWHS. - F. The owner/agent and the family will receive written verification of the deficiencies and submission procedures.
 Once the repairs are completed, they both must sign a certification form indicating the repairs have been completed.
 The owner must submit appropriate documentation (i.e. receipts, photographs) of the completed repairs if requested by FWHS.